 - 1 garlic head, cut in half horizontally

 - 1 lb baby potatoes, sliced in half

 - ½ cup chicken stock or broth, low sodium

 - Preheat the oven to 425°F (180°C).

 - Thoroughly pat the chicken's skin dry all with a paper towel and brush the skin generously with olive oil.
-Generously sprinkle about 1 tbsp of kosher salt, 1 teaspoon of freshly cracked black pepper, and the grated lemon zest over the skin-side of the chicken.
+Generously sprinkle about 1 tablespoon of kosher salt, 1 teaspoon of freshly cracked black pepper, and the grated lemon zest over the skin-side of the chicken.

 - Flip over and season the flesh side with the minced garlic, finely chopped parsley, thyme, and rosemary, along with the rest of the salt and black pepper.